 - Must adhere to all PBS and KET programming content and editorial requirements, as well as standards for production quality and formatting.

 - Must provide content that is mission-based — educational, informational, insightful, and/or cultural entertainment — and may not promote commercial entities and/or their products, services, facilities, or events.
-Program content from nonprofit organizations, educational institutions, and governmental entities may not be essentially self-promotional in nature.
-In the case of individuals and for-profit organizations or commercial entities, program content may not be self-promotional in any respect.
+Program content from nonprofit organizations, educational institutions, and governmental entities cannot be essentially self-promotional in nature.
+In the case of individuals and for-profit organizations or commercial entities, program content cannot be self-promotional in any respect.
 Content from all sources must be a service to viewers with educational, informational, and/or cultural merit and not presented for promotional purposes.

 - Must have all rights cleared for broadcast and online streaming distribution by KET.
 The program producer must guarantee that it owns the copyright to the program and has secured broadcast and online streaming rights for all material, audio and video, contained within the program.
 The program producer must also agree to defend and indemnify KET against any claims arising out of the content of the program, including claims based on infringement of intellectual property rights.